GPU + CPU Adaptive Sorting

 Time-Series Databases

 Time-series data is naturally ordered.
-MASH detects presorted structure and exits in 8.6x less time.
+MASH detects presorted structure and exits in up to 18x less time.

 sortedness > 235 → instant exit